Russia demands Mariupol lay down arms but Ukraine says no

 City officials and aid groups say food, water and electricity have run low in Mariupol and fighting has kept out humanitarian convoys.
 Communications are severed.

-The strategic port on the Sea of Azov has been under bombardment for over three weeks and has seen some of the worst horrors of the war.
+The strategic port has been under bombardment for over three weeks and has seen some of the worst horrors of the war.
 City officials said at least 2,300 people have died, with some buried in mass graves.

 Some who were able to flee Mariupol tearfully hugged relatives as they arrived by train Sunday in Lviv, about 1,100 kilometers (680 miles) to the west.